drozbay/ComfyUI-WanVaceAdvanced/README.md

 ## Installation

-1. Place this folder in your ComfyUI `custom_nodes` directory
+1. Clone this repository into your ComfyUI `custom_nodes` directory
 2. Restart ComfyUI
 3. The nodes will appear under the "WanVaceAdvanced" category